7eRoM/tutorials/Verifying Embedded PE Signature/README.md

 ![SignerInfo IssuerAndSerialNumber ASN Tree](Images/SignerInfoIssuerAndSerialNumber.jpg)

-Briefly, it contains two fields.
-A *SEQUENCE* field named *Name* and an *INTEGER* named *serialNumber*.
-We discard the first field but the second fields specifies which certificate (that we parsed in previous sections) has signed the PE.
+`issuerAndSerialNumber` includes two main fields: a *SEQUENCE* field named `Name` and an *INTEGER* field named `serialNumber`.
+Although we can disregard the `Name` field, the `serialNumber` field is crucial because it identifies the specific certificate used to sign the PE file.

-Field *name* has size of *0x7E* bytes from offset *0xE1C* to offset *0xE9B*.
-We discard this field.
+- **Name Field**: This field spans `0x7E` bytes, located from offset `0xE1C` to offset `0xE9B`.
+We are discarding this field in our analysis.

-The second field, *serialNumber* is an *INTEGER* with size of *0x13* bytes from offset *0xE9C* to offset *0xEB0*.
+- **Serial Number Field**: The `serialNumber` field, located from offset `0xE9C` to offset `0xEB0`, is an *INTEGER* occupying `0x13` bytes.
 The value of this field specifies the certificate serial number of the signer.
 In our example, the value is:
 `33 00 00 01 87 72 17 72 15 59 40 C7 09 00 00 00 00 01 87`

 ![SignerInfo SerialNumber File Offset](Images/SignerInfoSerialNumberFileOffset.jpg)

-Remember!?
-The first certificate we have parsed had the same serial number (If you forgot, review the Certificate section).
-So what?
-It means we must use the public key of the first certificate to verify the signature!
+Notice something familiar?
+This serial number matches the one we parsed for the first certificate in the Certificates section.
+This match confirms that the public key from the first certificate should be used to verify the signature.

 ### Parsing digestAlgorithm